ndolinar/reactpack/README.md

 # reactpack

-A React project starter with webpack bundler.
+A React project starter with webpack bundler

 - **React Router v4** for routing
 - **Redux** for state management